protyposis/MediaPlayer-Extended/README.md

 #### Maven ####

-The [Maven Central](https://central.sonatype.com/) Maven repository contains release builds of the library, usage is similar to any other Maven dependency:
+The [Maven Central](https://central.sonatype.com/) Maven repository contains release builds of the library since v4.5.0, usage is similar to any other Maven dependency:

     repositories {
         ...